 Made popular during the late nineteenth century, absinthe was the aphrodisiac of La Belle Époque.
-It was portrayed as a psychoactive drug and the drug of choice among some of the greatest French artists of the time.
-But it was banned in most Western nations by 1915.
+It was portrayed as a psychoactive drug and the alcoholic drink of choice among some of the greatest European and American artists of the time, from Oscar Wilde to Vincent Van Gogh.
+But the spirit was banned in most Western nations by 1915.

 What is absinthe?